axeli12/phase-1-prject/README.md

 Features

-The page will load with a top ten drinks, the page will also include a search menu to find drinks.
+The page will load with a top 6 drinks, the page will also include a search menu to find drinks.
 Add new drink option to be able to add their favorite drink.
 There will also be a like button to add to the drinks to see the most popular on the list.
-There will also be a timer option to time yourself on the drink making.

 Project Requirments
 1. HTML/CSS/JS files which access data from db.json file